What Is Morbid Obesity?

 - morbid obesity (class 2): 35-39.9

 Using BMI as a diagnosis tool for obesity has limitations.
 Your BMI is only an estimate of your body fat.
 For example, athletes may have a high weight because of their higher muscle mass.
-They could fall into the obese or morbidly obese BMI range, but actually have a small amount of body fat.
+They could fall into the BMI range of obesity or morbid obesity, but actually have a small amount of body fat.
 Because of this, your doctor might use other tests to get an exact reading of your body fat percentage.

 Calculating Body Fat Percentage